 Why we need hypnobirthing and antenatal education now more than ever

 But we know from the findings from the Ockenden inquiry and MBRRACE-UK report that concerns around maternity care already existed.
-They both highlight pregnant people’s coercion into uncomfortable, and potentially life-threatening, birthing situations.
-And the latter tells us of a vast racial inequality in care, resulting in black women being five times more likely to die in childbirth than white women.
+They highlight pregnant people’s coercion into uncomfortable and potentially life-threatening birthing situations.
+And the latter tells us of vast racial inequality in care, resulting in black women being five times more likely to die in childbirth than white women.
 This year, the healthcare regulator reported that four in 10 maternity services do not meet the safety threshold of care.
 If we weren’t already in a health crisis, I believe it’s fair to say these combined findings would, and should, have resulted in one being declared.

 How can we make change?

 But the focus of this piece is not on policy changes or procedural implementation at a Trust level.
 And, to the midwives and obstetricians who are overworked, under-staffed, and panicked by the current situation, you have my full support.
 But instead, I want to talk again about control and the positive, practical actions antenatal practitioners and pregnant people can undertake to help the situation.

 It is a cliché, but birth is the one place where knowledge provides unmitigated power.
 What I’m talking about here is not that everyone suddenly needs to become a medical expert in labour.
 Instead, it is about unpacking what you think you know about birth and having a re-education.
 A recent NHS report suggested that attendance of pregnant people at its free antenatal classes was less than a third in 2019.
 That’s a lot of couples learning about how birth works from what they see around them.